ORDER OF OPERATIONS

 If I kill someone, does their night action, if they have one, still succeed?

-Yes, killing someone doesn't prevent them from performing their night action (unless they investigated someone, in which case they will not receive a report).
-Refer to the order of operations: All kills happen at the end of the night, and everyone pulls the trigger simultaneously.
+Yes.
+Killing someone doesn't prevent them from performing their night action.
+Refer to the order of operations.
+All kills happen at the end of the night, and everyone pulls the trigger simultaneously.

-No. If the mafia team has a Mafia Roleblocker, for example, and they want to use this role's action, then the player occupying that slot must submit the action themselves.
+No. If the mafia team want to use a role's action, then the player occupying that slot must submit the action themselves.

 If a Lover is shot during the night, while the other Lover is protected that night, does the other Lover still die?

 Yes.
-It's not possible to prevent a Lover from dying of love sickness.
+Nothing can prevent a Lover from dying of Lovesickness.

 If a Bodyguard protects Lover A, while Lover B is shot during that same night, what happens?